Paternoster Square: 1960s rebuilding

 In 1956, the Corporation of London published Sir William Holford's proposals for redeveloping the precinct north of St Paul's Cathedral.
 Holford's report attempted to resolve problems of traffic flow in the vicinity of the cathedral, while protecting the cathedral's presence as a national monument on some of the highest ground of the City, at the top of Ludgate Hill, on the north bank of the River Thames.
 The report was controversial, however, because it introduced a decisively modern note alongside the foremost work of Britain's foremost 17th-century architect, Christopher Wren.

 Rebuilding was carried out between 1961 and 1967, but it involved only part of Holford's concept — the area of Paternoster Square between St Paul's churchyard and Newgate Street — and this included undistinguished buildings by other architects and the omission of some of Holford's features.
 Robert Finch, the Lord Mayor of London, wrote of it in The Guardian in 2004, that it was made up of "ghastly, monolithic constructions without definition or character".

 1980s and 1990s

 In the late 1980s, many tenants moved to other London sites, resulting in a number of premises being left vacant.
 That prompted landlords and the City of London to welcome proposals to redevelop the area.
-In 1990, architect John Simpson developed a scheme, sponsored by a newspaper competition and championed by the Prince of Wales.
+In a 1987 speech, King Charles III, then the Prince of Wales, criticised the 1960s redevelopment and a proposed scheme for the Square by high-tech architect Richard Rogers.
+"Even the street where Shakespeare and Milton brought their manuscripts, the legendary Paternoster Row, ‘The Row’, the very heart of publishing since Elizabethan times, was turned into a concrete service road leading to an underground car park!...
+Clausewitz called war the continuation of diplomacy by other means.
+Around St Paul’s, planning turned out to be the continuation of war by other means".
+In 1990, architect John Simpson developed a scheme, sponsored by a newspaper competition and championed by the Prince.
 It featured classically inspired architecture, which would have been sympathetic with the nearby cathedral.

 In 1996, permission was granted for a master plan by Sir William Whitfield, which was finally built.
 The development was implemented by developers, Stanhope plc and Mitsubishi Estate.
 By October 2003, the redeveloped square was complete, lined with buildings by Whitfield's firm among others.
 Among the first new tenants was the London Stock Exchange.